TorresAWS/projectwide-variables/README.md

 </div>

 ## Types of variable in Terraform <a name="Variable"></a>
 Terraform's documentation does an excellent work describing the different types of variables used to create infrastructure.
-Here I will just give a small summary, while introducing Global variables, a foreigh idea in Terraform.
+Here I will just give a small summary while introducing Global variables, a foreign idea in Terraform.

-On one hand, input variables are declared by means of the `variable` block.
-Variable declaration have numerous optional arguments, such variable type (string, number, bool), a default tag (sets the default variable value), a description tag (an explanation of the variable's purpose), a sensitive tag (if true, Terraform hides its value from plan or apply output), ephemereal tag (if true the variable is available during runtime but ommited from state and plan files), a nullable tag (if true the variable cannot be set to null), among others.
-On the other hand, output values, are very different that input variables, informing about the infrastructure available on the command line.
-Locals are indeed different than input variables, assign a name to an expression or a value and are used to avoid the repeated use of expressions or values.
+On one hand, input variables are declared using the `variable` block.
+Variable declaration has numerous optional arguments, such as variable type (string, number, bool), a default tag (sets the default variable value), a description tag (an explanation of the variable's purpose), a sensitive tag (if true, Terraform hides its value from plan or apply output), ephemeral tag (if true the variable is available during runtime but omitted from state and plan files), a nullable tag (if true the variable cannot be set to null), among others.
+On the other hand, output values, are very different from input variables, informing about the infrastructure available on the command line.
+Locals are indeed different than input variables, assign a name to an expression or a value, and are used to avoid the repeated use of expressions or values.

 ## A lack of global variables in Terraform <a name="Project-wide"></a>
 In Terraform each folder normally contains a piece of infrastructure.
-As such each folder should have its own input, output and locals.
+As such each folder should have its input, output, and locals.
 In programming, a global variable is a variable declared outside of any function, making it accessible from anywhere within the program.
-However, Terraform used a domain-specific configuration language called HashiCorp Configuration Language to define infrastructure and the concept of global variable, available for every module, is not defined.
+However, Terraform used a domain-specific configuration language called HashiCorp Configuration Language to define the infrastructure, and the concept of a global variable, available for every module, is not defined.

 ## A variables folder <a name="A-variables-folder"></a>
 A way to bypass the lack of global variables in Terraform is to first use a centralized variable folder with an exported state and to then import that state anytime variables are needed in the project.
-I will descrive next how to do this.
+I will describe next how to do this.
 I previously described how to set up Terraform's state.
-I will first enter in the `global/variables` folder, where all Global variables are defined.
-There are many ways to define variables: as a variables files, as a json file, etc. I choose to define each variable (e.g. domain-var) as a single file (e.g. domain-var.tf) for simplicity, so that by listing the files in the folder you can see what variables are defined.
+I will first enter the `global/variables` folder, where all Global variables are defined.
+There are many ways to define variables: as a variables file, as a JSON file, etc. I choose to define each variable (e.g. domain-var) as a single file (e.g. domain-var.tf) for simplicity, so that by listing the files in the folder you can see what variables are defined.
 Let us take a look at one of the variable files:

 <h5 a><strong><code>vi global/variables/domain-var.tf</code></strong></h5>